iSeg: Interactive 3D Segmentation via Interactive Attention: Experiments

 For each mesh, we showed the 3D segmentation for a clicked point from multiple viewing angles and asked the participants to rate the effectiveness of the result on a scale of 1 to 5.
 The score 5 refers to a completely effective segmentation, where the entire 3D region corresponding to the clicked point is selected.
 When part of the 3D region is marked, the segmentation is considered partially effective.
 The score 1 is defined as a completely ineffective segmentation and refers to no region selection.
 Examples are presented in \cref{fig:effectiveness}.

-For comparison, we considered two alternatives, InterObject3D \cite{kontogianni2023interactive} and a baseline we constructed based on SAM's 2D segmentations.
-InterObject3D is a recent work on interactive segmentation of 3D objects.
-For the SAM baseline, we rendered the shape and projected the clicked point to 2D from 100 random views, computed SAM's mask, and re-project the result back to 3D for each visible vertex.
-Then, we averaged the predictions according to the number of times each vertex was seen.
-Other interactive segmentation techniques use an implicit 3D representation \cite{chen2023interactive} or perform a different task (object detection) \cite{2023arXiv230602245Z}, and thus, are not directly comparable to our method.

-\cref{fig:questions} presents several example questions from our study, demonstrating the comparison between the alternative segmentation techniques, and \cref{tab:perceptual_study} summarizes the effectiveness score averaged over all the meshes and participants in the study. \cref{fig:sam_occlude} further compares our method with the SAM baseline.
-As seen in the figures and reflected by the table, the participants rate the effectiveness of \ourmethod{} much higher than the other methods, indicating its fidelity to the clicked point by the user.
+\cref{tab:perceptual_study} summarizes the effectiveness score averaged over all the meshes and participants. \cref{fig:sam_occlude} further compares our method with the SAM baseline.
+As seen in the figure and reflected by the table, the participants rated the effectiveness of \ourmethod{} much higher than the other methods, indicating its fidelity to the clicked point.

-\textbf{Applications.} \ourmethod{} computes contiguous and localized shape partitions.
-These segmentations enable geometric local editing of the mesh, as demonstrated in \cref{fig:edits_supp}.
-Further details are provided in the supplementary material.
+\siga{ \paragraph{Applications} \ourmethod{} computes contiguous and localized shape partitions.
+These segmentations can be used to extract shape parts easily and enable applications such as full-shape segmentation and local geometric editing of the mesh.
+These results are demonstrated in \cref{fig:separability_supp,fig:full_seg_supp,fig:edits_supp}.
+Further details and discussion appear in the supplementary material. }